Screenshot Beautifier

 Polish Plain Screenshots With Backgrounds, Shadows, And Frames

 Backdrops are flexible.
 Solid colours fill the Canvas with a single fillRect call.
 Linear and radial gradients are built with createLinearGradient and createRadialGradient using user-tunable colour stops.
-Mesh-style gradients are approximated by stacking two or three radial gradients with different centres and blend modes, which produces the soft Instagram-style backdrops popular for product launch screenshots.
+Mesh-style gradients are approximated by stacking two or three radial gradients with different centres, which produces the soft Instagram-style backdrops popular for product launch screenshots.

 Batch processing is supported by queueing multiple screenshots through the same beautifier pipeline with one set of settings.
 Outputs can be downloaded individually or as a ZIP.
-Each beautified file is encoded once with Canvas toBlob in PNG, which keeps text crisp and avoids JPEG compression artefacts on UI elements with hard edges.
+Each beautified file is encoded once with Canvas toDataURL as PNG, which keeps text crisp and avoids JPEG compression artefacts on UI elements with hard edges.

 There is no AI involved.
 The tool uses deterministic Canvas operations, which means the output is reproducible: the same input plus the same slider values always produces the same output, byte-for-byte.
 That predictability matters when you need consistent screenshot sets across documentation pages.